C21 Global Victorians: When East Meets West

 • Dandyism and Fashion

-This conference is funded by the Humanities Research Centre and the Department of English and Comparative Literary Studies.
+- This conference is funded by the Humanities Research Centre and the Department of English and Comparative Literary Studies.
+The outcome of this project will be considered for the Warwick Series in the Humanities (with Routledge) publication.

 Dee Wu (吴荻) University of Warwick